 Improve your map

 Experiment with different basemaps to see which you like best.
 You can alter layer transparency and symbols to emphasize the content you want.
-Add additional layers, such as Recent Weather Radar Imagery, USA Weather Local Storm reports, or USA Weather Watches and Warnings for additional context.
+Add other related layers from Living Atlas to add additional context.

 - ArcGIS Living Atlas website